 \subsection{Motivation and model}

-A central model in mathematical neuroscience, encompassing the excitable nature of the cells and simple enough to allow analytical developments, is given by the Fitzhugh-Nagumo model~\cite{fitzhugh:55,nagumo1962active}.
+A central model in mathematical neuroscience, encompassing the excitable nature of the cells and simple enough to allow analytical developments, is given by the FitzHugh-Nagumo model~\cite{FitzHugh:55,nagumo1962active}.
 This equation, initially introduced as a simplification of the very versatile but much more complex Hodgkin-Huxley neuron model, describes the excitable dynamics of the membrane potential of the neuron $x$ coupled to a slow recovery variable $y$, through the slow/fast ordinary differential equations:

-where $a$ represents the input current the neurons is subjected to and $b$ is a interaction strength between the voltage and the recovery variable.
+where $a$ represents the input current the {neuron} is subjected to and $b$ is {the} interaction strength between the voltage and the recovery variable.
 The small parameter $\varepsilon$ represents the timescale ratio between the voltage and the recovery variables.
 Note that the classical van der Pol oscillator corresponds simply to the case $\gamma=0$~\cite{vanderpol:26}.

 In~\cite{plant:81}, a linear feedback was introduced to model recurrent self-coupling.
 Here, we shall rather motivate our model by the description of the electrical activity of large networks.
 Indeed, cortical behaviors generally arise at macroscopic scales involving a large number of neurons.
 We consider here that neurons are electrically coupled through gap junctions, resulting in an input current proportional to the voltage difference between the communicating cells~\cite{ermentrout-terman:10b}.
 We also incorporate the important fact that neurons interact after a delay related to the transmission of information through the axon and dendrites.
 The corresponding $N$-neurons network mode with stochastic input is given by the equations: